zanielsen162/FitnessApp/README.md

 - **Firebase Firestore Integration**: Workouts are saved to Firebase Firestore under the user's profile, making the data persistent and retrievable across sessions.
 - **Completion and Storage**: Once a workout is finished, the routine, time elapsed, and other details are stored in the Firestore database for future reference.

+## Upcoming Features

+- **Rest timer**: Allows users to set a custom time for their rest period and start the timer in between sets.
+- **Schedule and Plan Workouts**: Users can premake workouts ahead of time and schedule them for certain days.

 ## How It Works

 1. **Start a Workout**: Users can enter the name of a workout and begin tracking the exercises they perform.